sap-tutorials/Tutorials/tutorials/ai-core-tensorflow-byod/ai-core-tensorflow-byod.md

 ## Details
 ### You will learn
-- How to learn to sync pre-trained models with SAP AI Core
+- How to sync pre-trained model to SAP AI Core
 - How to write a pipeline and necessary docker code to enable GPU deployment.
 - How to deploy an AI model and use it for online inferencing.